 With that in mind, here’s a few of the most common errors:

-Forming a limited company with everyone having an equal share is a typical arrangement, but what would happen if you couldn’t agree?
-Without a properly constructed shareholders’ agreement you’d be in deadlock, which could easily lead to the company failing or you being caught in a situation that you couldn’t get out of; a situation that is often compounded if there are bank or other borrowings backed by personal guarantees.
+Forming a limited company with everyone having an equal share is a typical arrangement.
+But what would happen if you couldn’t agree?
+Without a properly constructed shareholders’ agreement you’d be in deadlock.
+This could easily lead to the company failing or you being caught in a situation that you couldn’t get out of.
+A situation that is often compounded if there are bank or other borrowings backed by personal guarantees.

 If you’re paying yourself from the company without a director’s service agreement or shareholders’ resolution, then you may have to pay it all back.
-Likewise, paying yourself through an overdrawn loan account with the intention of declaring such payments as dividends is not only unlawful but, if not done right, can lead to you having to pay it all back with an extra tax charge to boot.
+Likewise, paying yourself through an overdrawn loan account with the intention of declaring such payments as dividends is unlawful.
+Also if not done right, can lead to you having to pay it all back with an extra tax charge to boot.
 If your accountant says that everyone’s doing it so you’ll be OK, change your accountant!

-Likewise, off the shelf terms and conditions of business from the web or those ‘borrowed’ from another business will almost certainly be unfit for purpose and possibly legally out of date.
-If you have a customer dispute, badly drafted terms and conditions will seriously undermine your legal position and undoubtedly lead you to the rich man’s hobby of expensive litigation.
+Likewise, off the shelf terms and conditions of business from the web or those ‘borrowed’ from another business will almost certainly be unfit for purpose.
+And possibly legally out of date.
+If you have a customer dispute, badly drafted terms and conditions will seriously undermine your legal position.
+It will undoubtedly lead you to the rich man’s hobby of expensive litigation.
 Get them drafted by someone who understands your business and periodically review them as your business and the law changes.

-Lastly, if you sell goods and services to consumers on the internet, by telephone, from a stall, a shop or in your customers’ homes, you are likely to be affected by changes in legislation which came into force in June 2014, with those selling online or off-premises seeing the biggest changes.
+Lastly, if you sell goods and services to consumers, you are likely to be affected by changes in legislation which came into force in June 2014.
+With those selling online or off-premises seeing the biggest changes.
 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 apply from the 13th June this year and set out new rules on: –